Compare the best business bank accounts in the US (2025)

 How to open a business bank account in the US with a traditional bank

 Opening a business bank account in the US is a straightforward process, but it requires careful preparation.
-Requirements may vary depending on the bank, business structure, and industry.
-Here’s a general guide to get you started:
+Traditional banks offer several account types, including business checking and savings accounts, and many will issue a business debit card once your account is approved.
+Requirements may vary depending on the bank, your business structure, and your industry.

 Who can open a business bank account in the US?